-The municipality has planted over 3,000 trees this year in support of the Urban Forest Master Plan and HalifACT.
+The municipality has planted over 2,600 trees in 2023 (so far) in support of the Urban Forest Master Plan and HalifACT.
 Through municipal investment and participation in the development of our urban forest, we work together to help achieve the important climate goals outlined in Halifax's climate action plan.

 By planting, caring for, and harvesting fruit trees you will be contributing to food security within the Halifax Regional Municipality and supporting the JustFOOD Action Plan.
 The JustFOOD Action Plan is co-led by the Halifax Regional Municipality and the Halifax Food Policy Alliance.
 Together, they form the backbone to support the collaborations and collective efforts needed to increase dignified access to good food and strengthen our local food system.

 - Who can participate in the Tree Giveaway?